 Tourism activities are conducted from a visitor centre, situated on the inland side of the Great Ocean Road with parking and viewing areas.
 Parks Victoria classifies the structure as nationally significant, with the area being one of Victoria's major tourist features; attracting approximately two million visitors a year.
 Parks Victoria was responsible for the construction of board-walks, tracks, and viewing areas.

 The apostles were formed by erosion: the harsh weather conditions from the Southern Ocean gradually eroded the soft limestone to form caves in the cliffs, which then became arches, which in turn collapsed leaving rock stacks up to 45 metres high.
-The site was known as the Sow and Piglets until 1922 after which it was renamed to The Apostles for tourism purposes.
-The formation eventually became known as the Twelve Apostles, despite only ever having nine stacks.

 In 2002, the Port Campbell Professional Fishermen's Association unsuccessfully attempted to block the creation of a proposed marine national park at the Twelve Apostles location, but were satisfied with the later Victorian Government decision to not allow seismic exploration at the same site by Benaris Energy; believing it would harm marine life.